ABOUT CLIMBING SARDINIA

 The planting of the new trees takes place at the beginning of the autumn rains.
 All members, attendees and friends are welcomed to participate in collecting funds and planting.
 Food and laughter guaranteed!

 We invest great part of the income from our climbing courses in buying equipment to re-bolt existing routes.
 Since 2016 we have managed to purchase about €2000 in equipment each year.

 Sea salt, heath and galvanic currents create an oxidation process known as pitting.
 It can critically weaken the strength of a bolt and it is often hard to predict which one will be the first to crack.

 Therefore, we concentrate on sea-side sectors and buy bolts and anchoring points made of 316L Marine graded Stainless Steel.
 In 2020, for the first time, we have invested all our re-bolting budget in Titanium bolts and hope to repeat the following years.

 Regardless how much we care, all our activities can potentially pollute the environment where we operate.
 This is why we at Climbing Sardinia have elaborated various solutions to prevent or limit our impact and carbon footprint.

 Our largest contribute towards gas pollution comes from the automobiles we use for our transfers.
 To compensate at least partially to this effect we have worked out a few solutions:

-- When we are out climbing there must be no screaming.
-Full stop.
+LEAVE THE ANIMALS ALONE: I it is simple: when we are climbing or hiking we must keep our screaming for emergencies only.
 Climbers often risk disturbing nesting birds and sometimes some even end up bothering big rapacious birds.
 This is often the case when climbing a north-facing crag.
-We can and must limit our impact by carefully choosing where to climb, paying attention to the presence of nests or birds flying nervously over our heads..
+We can and must limit our impact by carefully choosing where to climb, paying attention to the presence of nests or birds flying nervously over our heads.